uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 This will set up our project with all the packages we need and also include some helpful starter assets.

+Make sure to save it somewhere sensible as we will carry on with this project next week.

 ## 3. Set up

 The template will work with many different brands of headset so we have to tell it which one we are using.
 We will do this later but a helpful message reminds us.